Knowledge on the Nordics

 Sound credits from freesound including Battlecry by Akrythael.

-Follow us on Instagram, Facebook, and Twitter.
+Follow us on Instagram, Facebook and LinkedIn.

 Richard Cole 0:48